 For our new listeners, here’s are some of our top episodes, entirely unscientifically compiled from our own faves, fan faves, and most-listened to episodes.

 Culture in the Politics

-The Plague Year: We make sense of COVID by watching pandemic movies, breaking down how mask-resistance connects to toxic masculinity, dissecting dancing doctor Tik Toks, and diving into the Plague Archives.
+The Plague Year: We make sense of COVID by watching pandemic movies, breaking down how mask-resistance connects to toxic masculinity, dissecting dancing doctor Tik Toks, assessing Anti-Vaxxers, and diving into the Plague Archives.

 The Right Wing: We explore right-wing performances in pop culture, whether it’s online male supremacy and the roots of the “incel” phenomenon; how “trolling the libs” uses conservative grievance to produce All American Fascism; and what conspiracy theorists reveal about the right-wing mindset, from John Birch to QAnon.

 Mob Boss Trump: A two-part episode where we show how mafia narratives led to Trump’s rise.

 Narrative Pleasure and the Mueller Investigation: how the Mueller investigation operates culturally as a real-life TV procedural.

 Our favorite guest on all things politics, Kaitlyn Byrd, helps us all understand everything that’s wrong with Bernie Sanders, Joe Biden, and Pete Buttigieg; takes us through VEEPSTAKES; and breaks down Biden’s 100 Days.

 We connect My Little Pony to the January 6 Insurrection.

 Julia Sweeney ruins the Catholic Church with all the inside ball on Pope Francis, Opus Dei, and why there are so many damn Catholics on the Supreme Court.